ClouDesire/docusaurus/website/blog/2018-08-29-openstack-integration.md

-In this way, for each **VDC product plan**, the marketplace administrator can set the minimum and maximum provisionable resources for each tenant, eventually specifying a *prepaid pricing model* (e.g. monthly payments plus one-off costs, plus professional services to be offered bundled with the VDC access).
+In this way, for each **VDC product plan**, the marketplace administrator can set the minimum and maximum provisionable resources for each tenant, eventually specifying a *prepaid pricing model* (for example monthly payments plus one-off costs, plus professional services to be offered bundled with the VDC access).

-The next development wave will also support the **pay-per-use** scenario: we’ll integrate the OpenStack metering APIs in order to collect the actual cloud resources usage; those metrics will be managed by our billing engine which will generate (for each customer, at the end of the billing period) the related invoices listing the consumption costs.
+The next development wave will also support the **pay-per-use** scenario: we’ll integrate the OpenStack metering APIs to collect the actual cloud resources usage; those metrics will be managed by our billing engine which will generate (for each customer, at the end of the billing period) the related invoices listing the consumption costs.